 2. Fable: From Farm to Table

-Modern, organic and sustainable farming methods produce a variety of foods and goods including honey, fruit, vegetables, eggs and soap.
-Visit the on-site market or book a farm and building tour that explores the property’s history as a Revolutionary War–era inn and blacksmith shop.
-Open year-round Friday through Sunday 10 am–3 pm.
+Modern, organic and sustainable farming methods produce a variety of foods and goods including vegetables, eggs, honey, and more.
+Visit the on-site market or place an order for Barnside Pickup.
+Open year-round Friday through Sunday from 11 am–3 pm.
 1311 Kitchawan Rd., Ossining, (914) 862-0205